hmgoforth/BPVO/README.md

 	BPVO bpvo(config_file, K, max_ang_from_down, max_frame_before_tracker_refresh);

+config_file: config_cust.cfg

+K: intrinsics (read from intrinsics.csv)

 max_ang_from_down: as we've previously defined (I use 25 degrees in vo_solver_video_test)

 max_frame_before_tracker_refresh: if there is this many corrupted/bad frames in a row, then BPVO will have to 'reset' tracking because there is now no overlap between the next frame and the last good frame.
 BPVO.solver will return the telemetry input as refined pose for the next frame, and then continue tracking.
-(I found that 6 works okay for this number.)
+(I found that 6 works okay for this number)

 Solver: